 - Don’t bring wads of cash.
-ATMs are easy to find in the bigger South African cities and towns, so take out enough local currency to get you by for short spurts, rather than carrying all the money you have.
-Not a good scenario if it gets lost or stolen.
+ATMs are easy to find in the bigger South African cities and towns, so take out enough local currency to get you by for short spurts, rather than carrying all the money you have, and be sure to hide your cash.

 The Best Backpack to Pack for South Africa

 As an avid backpacker, it’s important to have a backpack that you love – not just like.
 You’ll be living out of this thing for weeks, if not months or longer, so it needs to suit your every need.
 That’s why we’re glad we discovered the Nomatic Travel Bag, and we’re sure you’ll agree with our recommendation that it’s the best backpack to pack for South Africa.